Trillion Game: Manga

-Written by Riichiro Inagaki and illustrated by Ryoichi Ikegami, Trillion Game started in Shogakukan's seinen manga magazine Big Comic Superior on December 11, 2020.
-The manga went on hiatus in August 2025 and is set to resume on November 14 of the same year, after which it is set to conclude in two chapters.
-Shogakukan has collected its chapters into individual tankōbon volumes.
-The first volume was released on March 30, 2021.
-As of February 14, 2025, ten volumes have been released.
+Written by Riichiro Inagaki and illustrated by Ryoichi Ikegami, Trillion Game was serialized in Shogakukan's seinen manga magazine Big Comic Superior from December 11, 2020, to December 12, 2025.
+Shogakukan has collected its chapters into eleven tankōbon volumes, released from March 30, 2021, to January 30, 2026.

 In February 2024, Viz Media announced that they licensed the manga for English publication on September 17 of the same year.